Outer Bounds on the CEO Problem with Privacy Constraints: Introduction

-The rest of this paper is organized as follows: We describe our system model and formulate the achievability definition in Section \ref{sect2}.
+The rest of this paper is organized as follows: We describe our system model and formulate the problem definition in Section \ref{sect2}.
 An outer bound on the rate-distortion-leakage region under a general distortion measure is given in Section \ref{sect3}.
-Section \ref{sect4} presents the statement of our main results under log-loss distortion measure, and finally, concluding remarks and future work are given in Section \ref{sect5}.
+Section \ref{sect4} presents the statement of our main results under log-loss distortion measure, and finally, concluding remarks and some future directions are given in Section \ref{sect5}.